Abortion in Iowa: Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were partly about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
-Bans were also seen as protecting the life of the fetus or embryo, with abortion often being equated with infanticide.

 In 2012, Iowa was one of three states where the legislature introduced a bill that would have banned abortion in almost all cases.
 It did not pass.
 The legislature tried and failed again in 2013, 2014, 2015, 2016, 2017 and 2018, where they were one of five states, one of three states, one of five states, one of four states, one of eleven states, and one of eleven states respectively trying to ban abortion.

 In 2017 in Iowa, the Republican-controlled state legislature passed a bill that rejected millions of dollars in federal funding for Medicaid as part of their efforts to try to defund Planned Parenthood and its abortion services in the state.
 The state legislature was one of ten states nationwide that tried to unsuccessfully pass an early abortion ban in 2018.
 Only Iowa successfully passed such a bill, but it was struck down by the courts.
 The legislature had successfully passed a law moving the state's abortion ban to 6 weeks sometime between 2018 and 2019.
 This was struck down by the courts as too extreme.
 As of mid-April 2019, state law banned abortion after week 22.
 On May 4, 2018, governor Kim Reynolds signed into law a bill that would ban abortion in Iowa after embryonic cardiac activity is detected, starting July 1, 2018.
 On January 22, 2019, a county district judge declared the law to be in violation of Iowa's State Constitution and entered a permanent injunction prohibiting its enforcement.
 In 2019, women in Iowa were eligible for pregnancy accommodation and pregnancy-related disability as a result of legal abortion or miscarriage.
 Employers were required to offer up to eight weeks of unpaid leave if a woman did not have sufficient leave available.